Current SBA Loan Rates for September 2023

 SBA Express Loan Rates

 SBA Express loans are part of the SBA 7(a) loan program.
-These loans offer faster approvals, as decisions can be made within 36 hours.
-You can get up to $500,000 on an SBA Express loan.
+They offer faster approvals in exchange for higher interest rates since the program allows designated lenders to utilize their own approval processes in exchange for a lower SBA guaranty percentage.
+Decisions can be made within 36 hours, and you can receive up to $500,000 on an SBA Express loan.

 ---|---|